elaporta/your-vote-web/README.md

-# Your Vote WEB 🗳️
+# 🗳️ Your Vote Web

-A web voting system built with Angular , providing secure and efficient vote management.
+A web voting system built with Angular 19, providing secure and efficient vote management.

 ## 🚀 Quick Start